Programmable Spectral Filter Arrays using Phase Spatial Light Modulator: Programmable Spectral Filter Arrays

-Figure \ref{fig:proto} shows the lab prototype, on an optical benchtop, implementing the programmable spectral filter array.
-For the most part, the prototype corresponds to the optical schematic presented earlier in Figure \ref{fig:schematics}.
-However, there are some important differences between the prototype and the schematic.
-First, the fast and slow axes of the SLM are typically aligned to it edges; since we need the incident polarization to be at $45^\circ$ to the fast axis, we would need to mount the SLM with an in-plane rotation.
-This, while feasible, is cumbersome.
-We instead use an achromatic quarterwave plate, immediately after the polarizing beamsplitter, with its fast axis aligned at $45^\circ$ to the transmitted polarization state of the beamsplitter.
-The resulting light is circularly polarized, which has equal energy along both the fast and slow axes of the SLM, and hence, identical to rotating the SLM.
-Second, we use a camera lens, focused at infinity, in the relay between the SLM and the main camera; the superior multi-lens design of the camera lens has the effect of providing a dramatic improvement in the quality of captured images.
-Finally, we have a second image sensor, an RGB unit, placed in the previously unused arm of the beamsplitter, and collocated with the image plane of the system and, hence, the SLM and the other image sensor.
+\paragraph{Hardware prototype.} Figure \ref{fig:proto} shows the lab prototype, on an optical benchtop, implementing the programmable spectral filter array.
+We use an achromatic quarterwave plate, immediately after the polarizing beamsplitter, with its fast axis aligned at $45^\circ$ to the transmitted polarization state of the beamsplitter.
+We have a second image sensor, an RGB unit, placed in the previously unused arm of the beamsplitter, and collocated with the image plane of the system and, hence, the SLM and the other image sensor.
 We refer to this as the \textit{guide camera}, and use it for guided filter-based reconstruction techniques that resolve the loss of spatial resolution due to tiling of the spectral filters.
+The system is configured to image from 400-1000nm, corresponding to spectral response of the camera.
+The lab prototype had a spatial field of $10.4\times8$ sq.mm.
+The Fourier (pupil) plan was set to 10mm wide with 100mm relay lens, resulting in an $f/10$ aperture.
+A more detailed description, including the approach used for spatial alignment and spectral calibration of the device, are presented in section~\ref{sec:hardware}.